research-software-directory/research-software-directory/README.md

     - Reuse the existing security group.
     - Reuse the existing key pair.
     - Verify that you're allowed to ssh into the new instance.
-1. Download the ``rsd-secrets.env`` file from the old instance.
+1. Transfer the ``rsd-secrets.env`` file from the old instance to the new instance.

     ```
-    # something like:
     $ cd $(mktemp -d)
     $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem \
       ubuntu@35.156.38.208:/home/ubuntu/rsd/rsd-secrets.env .
+    $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem \
+      ./rsd-secrets.env \
+      ubuntu@3.122.233.225:/home/ubuntu/rsd/rsd-secrets.env
     ```
-1. Download files related to SSL certificates from the old instance.
+1. Transfer files related to SSL certificates from the old instance to the new instance.

     ```
+    # (on the new machine, remove the cert directory from
+    # /home/ubuntu/rsd/docker-volumes/ if it exists)

     $ scp -r -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem \
       ubuntu@35.156.38.208:/home/ubuntu/rsd/docker-volumes/cert .
-    ```

-1. Upload ``rsd-secrets.env`` to the new Research Software Directory instance.

-    ```
-    $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem rsd-secrets.env \
+    $ scp -r -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem \
-    ubuntu@3.122.233.225:/home/ubuntu/rsd/
-    ```

-1. Upload the files related to SSL certificates to the new Research Software Directory instance.

-    ```
-    # remove the cert directory from /home/ubuntu/rsd/docker-volumes/ if it
+      ./cert \
+      ubuntu@3.122.233.225:/home/ubuntu/rsd/docker-volumes/cert

-    # exists on the new machine
+    # on the new machine, change the owner of cert/ to 'root'

-    $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem cert \
+    $ ssh -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem ubuntu@3.122.233.225
-    ubuntu@3.122.233.225:/home/ubuntu/rsd/docker-volumes/
+    $ cd /home/ubuntu/rsd/docker-volumes
+      sudo chown -R root:root cert
     ```

 1. Stop new additions to the database in the old research software